dgroomes/stackoverflow-look-back/README.md

   global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
 This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and FireFox so that is also a bummer when considering converting this tool to a browser extension.
-* IN PROGRESS Create an extension HTML page as an alternative to `generate-html.html`.
+* Create an extension HTML page as an alternative to `generate-html.html`.
 This page will render the post data in a similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
 This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.